 GREENLAND MUSKOX – Spring & Fall Hunts

-Cambridge Bay on the south east area of Victoria Island; the accommodation on this hunt is in plywood cabins.
+Cambridge Bay is on the south east area of Victoria Island; the accommodation on this hunt is in plywood cabins.
 Due to regular daily flights to Edmonton, clients have the option to leave Cambridge Bay once their trophy animal is taken.

 This is a demanding hunt and a true Arctic adventure.
-High scoring Boone and Crockett muskox trophies come out of the mainland herd between the villages of Cambridge Bay and Umingmaktok.
+High scoring Boone and Crockett Muskox trophies come out of the mainland herd between the villages of Cambridge Bay and Umingmaktok.
 Accommodations vary from outpost camps in Umingmaktok or tents en route.
 Canada North Outfitting is unparalleled on Barren Ground Muskox success.

-CENTRAL CANADA BARREN-GROUND CARIBOU
+CENTRAL CANADA BARREN-GROUND CARIBOU - Early Fall Hunt

-The Qaminirjuaq and Beverly barren-ground caribou herds number 500,000 and 200,000 animals respectively.
+The Qaminirjuaq and Beverly Barren-Ground Caribou herds number 500,000 and 200,000 animals respectively.
 Mobility is the key to success on this hunt and is carried out by ATV.
-This allows the guide and hunter access to cover a vast territory in minimal time so more trophy caribou are spotted.
-Accommodation is either in tent camps or cabins depending on where the caribou are concentrated.
+This allows the guide and hunter access to cover a vast territory in minimal time so more trophy Caribou are spotted.
+Accommodation is either in tent camps or cabins depending on where the Caribou are concentrated.

-Canada North Outfitting pioneered walrus hunting in Nunavut, conducting the first non-resident, non-aboriginal hunt in 1995.
+Canada North Outfitting pioneered Walrus hunting in Nunavut, conducting the first non-resident, non-Aboriginal hunt in 1995.
 Our clients have taken 7 of the top 10 Atlantic Walrus trophies entered in the SCI record book.
-Walrus hunts are carried out with the use of motorized boats to transport you to the hunting areas.
+Walrus Hunts are carried out with the use of motorized boats to transport you to the hunting areas.
 The Walrus Hunt is one of the most interesting cultural hunts you will ever do.